IMI International Management Institute Switzerland

 IMI International Management Institute, Switzerland is a private hospitality school offering programmes from Foundation level to Master of Science.

 It offers students the opportunity to undertake paid, practical internships as part of their programme either in Switzerland or internationally.
 It is one of Switzerland's smaller private hotel schools (with a maximum of 200 students per semester) and aims to offer students a highly personalised educational experience.

-The school has over 25 years of offering Swiss hospitality education and was named in the top 20 providers of hospitality management education in the 2019 QS rankings.
+The school has over 30 years of offering Swiss hospitality education and was named in the top 20 providers of hospitality management education in the 2025 QS World University Rankings.